scottystephens/stratifi/docs/operations/GITHUB_VERCEL_RENAME_GUIDE.md

 # GitHub & Vercel Rename Guide

-Complete guide to rename the repository and Vercel project from `treasuryx` to `stratifi`.
+Complete guide to rename the repository and Vercel project from `treasuryx` to `stratiri`.

 ---